Journalist, essayist and poet Harris KHALIQUE (IWP '15) has been appointed the Secretary General of Pakistan's Human Rights Commission.

 A review of the annual reports or writer biographies from recent years will illustrate the funders with whom the IWP has most recently worked.
 These agencies divide roughly into three groups:

 - U.S. State Department/Embassies: A worldwide competition for a limited number of funded spots is annually conducted by the Bureau of Education and Cultural Affairs at the U.S. Department of State, through its network of U.S. Embassies.
 To participate, it is necessary to be nominated by the U.S. Embassy or diplomatic post in your country.
 Some Embassies conduct their own searches, some do not make nominations at all, and still others are amenable to writers requesting to be nominated.
-The State Department competition is contingent on grant funding, and is typically announced during early February.
+The State Department competition is contingent on grant funding, and is typically announced in March.

 - Cultural and arts agencies in the U.S. and elsewhere: These agencies typically conduct their own searches and select nominees internally.
 We are always interested in exploring new partnerships with cultural agencies.